dedan/pcourse/lectures/lec1.md

 just copy and google them.
 With a very high probability someone had the same problem before.
 A very good programmers forum is [StackOverflow][2].

+And please please please, give me feedback.
+I will always try to improve this lecture and for this I depend on your feedback.
+When programming for a long time it is very hard to imagine the things that I did not understand when I learned programming.
+I remember that I found it very confusing and also often hard, but after a while you become so familiar to all this cryptic computer things that it is hard to imagine the time when you did not understand them.
+Hope the same happens to you in the end ;-)

 [1]: http://en.wikipedia.org/wiki/Software_bug "Computer Bug"
 [2]: http://stackoverflow.com/ "Programmer Forum"